vprusso/vprusso.github.io/_posts/2016-10-09-twitter-sentiment-analysis-for-the-first-2016-presidential-debate.md

 title:  "Twitter Sentiment Analysis for the First 2016 Presidential Debate"
 date:   2016-10-09 2:58:35
 categories: python, machine learning, natural language processing
+excerpt: After the first presidential debate between Hillary Clinton and Donald Trump, what is the mood on Twitter?
 tags:
 - python
 - machine learning